 At the end of the term of the insurance stipulated in this contract, the Policy will be understood as renewed for a new period of equal duration- meaning that it is understood that once your policy reaches its renewal date the insurance company assumes you will renew it.
 As long as you have paid for your premium in time of course.

 But that doesn’t mean an insurance company can’t cancel your policy.
-There are some valid reasons as to why companies can cancel a Mexican Health Insurance policy.
-Some of those reasons being:
+There are some valid reasons why companies can cancel a Mexican Health Insurance policy.
+Some of those reasons are:

 - You didn’t pay your premium on time

 - Your policy has exhausted all of its coverage with you- meaning you have reached your coverage maximum.
 This is very uncommon by the way.